 This summer’s programme includes more than 60 events, ranging from family pool parties to Carols in the Square, which are organised and run by community organisations, churches and residents’ groups and supported by the local councils.

 The Summer of Fun series was created in response to a need to provide communities with local, fun events in their neighbourhoods following the 2011 earthquakes.

-The chief executive of the Canterbury Earthquake Recovery Authority, Roger Sutton, gives a monthly update on CERA's work to lead the recovery.
+The acting Chief Executive of the Canterbury Earthquake Recovery Authority, Kelvan Smith, gives a monthly update on CERA's work to lead the recovery.